-- Systematic failure to not clean food storage containers. - There is no cleaning program for the containers. - Systematic lack of control with respect to storage of clean food storage containers.
+- Systematic failure to clean food storage containers. - There is no cleaning program for the containers. - Systematic lack of control with respect to storage of clean food storage containers.

-2.22.04: During cleaning are foods and packaging protected from contamination?
+5.07.04: During cleaning, are food products and packaging materials protected from contamination?

-Total compliance (15 points): Raw materials, ingredients, work in progress, finished goods and packaging should be protected or removed from the area during cleaning.
+Total compliance (15 points): Raw materials, ingredients, work in progress, finished goods and packaging material should be protected (e.g., covered, screened) or removed from the area during cleaning.
 This includes cleaning lines between product runs.
 Cleaning operations should be carried out in a manner that prevents contamination such as excessive spray from high-pressure water or air hoses.
 Cleaning should also not contaminate already cleaned equipment.
 Not applicable if cleaning practices are not observed.

-Single/isolated instance(s) of cleaning activities having the potential for re-contaminating previously cleaned equipment e.g. cleaning the floor after sanitizing equipment and observing splash back occurring.
+• Single/isolated instance(s) of cleaning activities having the potential for re-contaminating previously cleaned equipment e.g. cleaning the floor after sanitizing equipment and observing splash back occurring.
 Products, ingredients and packaging are protected.